 - Where appropriate contact diaries are set up in which messages can be exchanged.

 - The class teacher may suggest ways of supporting your child’s learning through Parent Consultation Meetings, requested meetings and where appropriate contact diaries.

-- A member of the SEND team may meet with you to discuss how to support your child.
+- A member of the SEND (Special Educational Needs & Disabilities) team may meet with you to discuss how to support your child.

 - Where a specific assessment has been carried out by the SENCo or a specialist agency, parents/carers will be contacted to discuss the way results and suggested ways forward.